Allyans3/protobuf-steam-auth/README.md

 ## About Protobuf Steam Auth

 This package provides the ability to authorize to the Steam using Google Protobuf.
+Support PHP 7+ and PHP 8+.

 ## Installation